 Open publishing would be the obvious choice for self-publishers if it were that easy.

-Open publishing via KDP (Kindle Direct Publishing), Smashwords or Draft2Digital, or directly through the various self-publishing platforms available to self-publishers obviously open retail avenues to a variety of ebook markets in many countries.
+Open publishing via Amazon KDP (Kindle Direct Publishing), Smashwords, or Draft2Digital, or through other self-publishing platforms, opens retail avenues to various ebook markets in many countries.

-I would imagine that most self-publishing authors with more than say, five or so titles do this.
+I imagine that most self-publishing authors with more than five or more titles do this.

 The advantages of Amazon KDP Select exclusivity

-The advantages of Amazon exclusivity include marketing tools and promotional opportunities, which while they are very useful and do help in gaining both ebook sales and borrows, the main advantage of KDPS is that Amazon algorithms often favour your ebooks over those not enrolled.
+While they are useful and help gain both ebook sales and KU reads, the main advantage of KDP Select is that Amazon algorithms seem to favor exclusive ebooks over those not enrolled.

-Except for the fact that every time I have enrolled (or re-enrolled) one of my own ebooks in KDPS, sales improve immediately, and often dramatically.
+Except for the fact that every time I have enrolled (or re-enrolled) one of my ebooks in KDP Select, sales improve immediately and often dramatically.

 But they have never been at a level where I could ever have imagined giving up my day job.

 Then from time to time, I rotate the titles in and out.

 So perhaps the answer lies in this for those authors with only one or two titles.

-For those authors who are starting out on self-publishing, my advice, for what it’s worth, would be to try Amazon exclusivity at first.
+For those authors who are starting on self-publishing, my advice, for what it’s worth, would be to try Amazon exclusivity at first.

-Update: Read my review of Draft2Digital.
+Related reading: Read my review of Draft2Digital.